rachel-rice/lists/README.md

 # How It's Made:

 I made this using the MVC structure in Node.js with Express and MongoDB.
-I used EJS for embedding JavaScript into my HTML layouts, mongoose for list and user schemas for the DB, passport & passport-local for "authorization".
+I used EJS for templating HTML with JavaScript, mongoose for list and user schemas for the DB, passport & passport-local for "authorization".

 ## Tech used:
-**HTML, CSS, JavaScript, Node.js, Bootstrap**
+**HTML/EJS, CSS, JavaScript, Node.js, Bootstrap**

 ## Packages/Dependencies used